Chainflow/solana-mission-control/docs/dashboard-desc.md

 This view provides a comprehensive look at system performance metrics, expanding on the summary dashboard.
 Here's you'll find all the system metrics you'd expect to see in a comprehensive system monitoring tool.

-These metrics are are collected by the node_exporter and displays all the metrics related to
+These metrics are collected by the node_exporter and displays all the metrics related to

 - CPU
 - Memory